Sebinsebastian321/Deployment-repo/README.md

 # Deployment-repo
-his repo contains .py files for deployment
+This repo contains .py files for deployment